 |Average assets per SMSF:||

-Whether establishing a SMSF is the right decision in your situation is a serious decision which requires professional advice, but even more requires some forethought on your behalf to ensure that a balanced decision is made which specifically suits your requirements.
+Whether establishing an SMSF is the right decision in your situation is a serious decision which requires professional advice, but also requires forethought on your behalf to ensure that any decision specifically suits your requirements.

 Consider the following Factors

 Most surveys suggest that many individuals and families prefer to make their own decisions when it comes to investing their superannuation and that exercising "control" is the single major reason why SMSF's are established.
 An SMSF allows up to four family members to pool their assets and decide where they should invest.
 The Government has previously sought to increase the maximum number of members to six; but this has not yet come to fruition.